 Osteoid osteomas are benign bone-forming tumors that typically occur in children (particularly adolescents).
-They have a characteristic lucent nidus <2 cm and a surrounding solid periosteal reaction which classically causes night pain that is relieved by the use of salicylate analgesia, e.g. aspirin.
+They have a characteristic lucent nidus less than 1.5 or 2 cm and surrounding osteosclerotic reaction, which classically causes night pain that is relieved by the use of salicylate analgesia, e.g. aspirin.

-Osteoid osteomas are usually found in children and adolescents, between the ages of 10 and 35 years 2.
+Osteoid osteomas are usually found in children, adolescents, and young adults, between the ages of 10 and 35 years 2.

 They account for ~10% of all benign bone lesions and there is a male predilection (M:F 2-4:1) 2.

 Classically patients present with nocturnal pain and is relieved by salicylates (e.g. aspirin).

 When in the spine they are a classic cause of painful scoliosis, concave on the side of lesion.
 This typical presentation is seen in over 75% of cases 2.

 Soft tissue swelling may occur (see case 4) and if close to a growth plate, accelerated growth may be evident 2, presumably related to hyperemia.